soledadmonge/thesis/README.md

 - The tableau  **´competitor Analysis_final.twb´** visualizes model insights, including SHAP values vs branch distribution, market share comparisons, and regional branch maps (as shown in the example dashboard screenshot.

-- The pdf file **´Master Thesis (1).pdf´** contains the final written report for the project, summarizing the methodology, results, and strategic recommendations.
+- The pdf file **´Master_Thesis_Paper.pdf´** contains the final written report for the project, summarizing the methodology, results, and strategic recommendations.